Brandin Cooks Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 - So far this season, 24.7% of the 481 passes thrown by his team have gone Cooks' way.

-- With nine targets in the red zone this season, Cooks has been on the receiving end of 19.1% of his team's 47 red zone pass attempts.

-- The Texans have thrown the football in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+- The Texans have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
 This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the 49ers.